 New Student Advising, Registration, and Orientation

-Once new students have registered for classes and met payment obligations to the college, they are invited to attend in-person orientation.
-Orientation sessions are held at the La Plata, Prince Frederick, and Leonardtown campuses in late August and January to officially welcome students to CSM and help them prepare to be a first-time college student.
-Orientation is recommended for all first-time students and multiple sessions are planned to meet all scheduling needs.
-Students will learn how to be successful and engaged at CSM by participating in various activities and sessions led by current CSM students, staff and faculty.
-Parents are invited to attend and will participate in their own orientation sessions.
+Once new students have registered for classes and met payment obligations to the college, they are invited to attend in-person New Student Welcome.
+Sessions are held at the La Plata, Prince Frederick, and Leonardtown campuses in late August and January to officially welcome students to CSM and help them prepare to be a first-time college student.
+New Student Welcome is recommended for all first-time students and multiple sessions are planned to meet all scheduling needs.
+Students will learn how to be successful and engaged at CSM by participating in various activities and sessions led by current CSM students, staff, and faculty.
+Parents are invited to attend and will participate in their own sessions.

 First Year Experience